github/docs/content/code-security/secret-scanning/introduction/about-secret-scanning.md

 {% data reusables.secret-scanning.what-is-scanned %}

 When a supported secret is leaked, {% data variables.product.product_name %} generates a {% data variables.product.prodname_secret_scanning %} alert.
-Alerts are reported on the **Security** tab of repositories on {% data variables.product.product_name %}, where you can view, evaluate, and manage (fix or dismiss) them.
+Alerts are reported on the **Security** tab of repositories on {% data variables.product.product_name %}, where you can view, evaluate, and resolve them.
 For more information, see TODO: link to Managing alerts.

 {% ifversion fpt or ghec %}Service providers can partner with {% data variables.product.company_short %} to provide their secret formats for scanning.
 We automatically run {% data variables.product.prodname_secret_scanning %} for partner patterns on all public repositories and public npm packages.{% data reusables.secret-scanning.partner-program-link %}